mkcp/web-dev-dist-sys/README.md

 # web-dev-dist-sys

-This is a presentation client and server for Web Development is Distributed Systems Programming given at Clojure/West 2016.
+This is a presentation client and server for Web Development is Distributed Systems Programming presented at Clojure/West 2016 and Abstractions 2016.

 ## Overview

-This is meant to be used on a private network.
-There are no security features of any kind.
+This designed for use on a private network, so there are no authentication features.
+I used my phone's hotspot to connect my laptop, running the server and a client for presenting, and my phone for driving the slides.

-Slides live in /resources/public/slides
+The pngs for the slides live in `/resources/public/slides`.

-Client and server each have their own src files.
+The client and server each have their own sections in src files.
+The server serves both the slide client behavior through ws channels, as well as providing the client resources with http.

-Server broadcasts the slide index to all clients every second. (= tick 1000ms) Clients update their current slide based on this sync broadcast.
+The server broadcasts the slide index to all clients every second. (= tick 1000ms) Clients are designed to immediately override their local index replica with the server's index.

-Within these ticks, the server can receive events for the next broadcast.
-The
+The server is available to receive and affect index events from clients regardless of when a tick happens.
+Events are taken in order off of sente's event queue and applied to the server's index.

 ## Setup

-Run from cider:
+To run with cider:

 ```
 (use 'figwheel-sidecar.repl-api)